smahesh29/OpenCV-Face-and-Eye-Detection/README.md

 # Open-CV-Face-and-Eye-Detection
-Detects face and eyes of a person from image or webcam.
+Detects face and eyes of a person from image or webcam using opencv-python.

 # About Project:
 The goal of this project is to detect Faces and Eyes in the images and from webcam.
 I have used Haar feature-based cascade classifiers